prashantpandey10/He2Git/README.md

        My solutions can be found at https://www.hackerearth.com/users/prashantpandeyfun10/ .
        But as I had close to 1200 solutions I thought of automating it and make it a little fun!

+#Prerequisites
+       You should have firefox install.
+You can even do that with Chrome but Firefox is better.
+       And selenium (for python) too.

 #How it is different?
     HackerEarth loads the content dynamically and when you scroll down for 5 times you see a "View More" button which